drs. C.J. (Caroline) Roset

 I studied Arabic, French and Dutch at the Higher School for Translation and Interpreting (HBO Tolk-Vertaler) in Maastricht.
 Subsequently, I studied Arabic at the University of Amsterdam, graduating in 1997 on my thesis on modern Yemeni poetry.

 As part of my studies of Arabic I spent six months in Cairo and one academic year in Damascus, both at the local French institutes for Arabic Studies.
-During my studies at the University of Amsterdam, I did an apprenticeship at the Dutch Embassy in Sana'a, Yemen, in 1996.
+During my studies at the University of Amsterdam, I did an internship at the Dutch Embassy in Sana'a, Yemen, in 1996.

 After graduating, I worked on a local road safety project in North-East Syria for the oil company Shell in 1998.
 Back in the Netherlands, I got employed as an official in asylum matters at the Dutch Immigration- and Naturalizaton Service and later as a legal secretary at several Amsterdam law firms.